Western Balkans Regulation: Hiring to Germany

 5

 The work permit is tied to the specific employer.
-Changing jobs requires a new BA approval.
+Changing jobs later requires a new BA approval.

-• Fair working conditions: Salary must be comparable to German employees in the same role.
-The BA checks this.
+• Fair working conditions: Salary must be comparable to German employees in the same role — the BA checks this against the Entgeltatlas.

 • Accommodation: Arrange temporary housing — especially for construction or manufacturing roles in rural areas.